koajs/static-cache/README.md

 - `files` (obj) - optional files object.
 See below.
 - `options.dynamic` (bool) - dynamic load file which not cached on initialization.
 - `options.filter` (function | array) - filter files at init dir, for example - skip non build (source) files.
 If array set - allow only listed files
+- `options.preload` (bool) - caches the assets on initialization or not, default to `true`. always work togather with `options.dynamic`.

 ### Aliases